uio-library/sublima/Setup.md

 First, one needs to be able to load data from different locations in the file system, this is set in DirsAllowed.

 Then, the number of buffers assigned to Virtuoso should be set.
-This is set in chunks of 8kB, and the rule of thumb is that it should be set to half the available RAM.
+This is set in chunks of 8kB.
 Thus, 100000 is 0.8 GB RAM.
-As a first default, I've set these parameters:
+This might be a good starting point:

     NumberOfBuffers                 = 100000